luyadev/luya/docs/guide/lesson-imagesliderblock.md

 ?>
 ```

-We are using the open source Javascript slider plugin [slick](http://kenwheeler.github.io/slick/).
+We are using the open source JavaScript slider plugin [slick](http://kenwheeler.github.io/slick/).

 Additionally we will add the link to the needed slick CSS files: